rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 My only real point is that both mindsets are important, my goal is to discuss empirical and deductive (programming), theorists and pragmatists (programmers) in as much debt as I can muster.

+When reading it, keep in mind that my goal is to present different points of view developers are observed to have, I am not trying to make you agree with these viewpoints (that includes my side notes on formalism, mathematics, programming, and everything else in this post).
+The fact that we may disagree on these, is a corollary of the diversity I am trying to explore.  _This post is not about establishing consensus which viewpoint is better, it is about gaining some understanding of these viewpoints_.

 ## Empirical vs Deductive

 In my experience, developers do not use this terminology.
 Hey, in my experience, I do not use this terminology so a recap is in order.